kiababashahi/Pattern-Matching-/README.md

 ```

-The output of the search function will be added to the values file and eventually used to write the information to the file.
+The output of the search function will be added to the values arraylist and eventually used to write the information to the file.